zyqfork/llama.ui/README.md

 5. **Privacy Focused**: All data is stored locally in your browser - no cloud required!

+6. **Localized Interface**: Most popular language packs are included in the app, and you can choose the language at any time.

 ## 🚀 Getting Started in 60 Seconds!

 ### 💻 Standalone Mode (Zero Installation)